Richard Winters: Korean War

+In 1951, he and his wife bought a small farm where later they built a home and raised two children.
 In June 1951, Winters was recalled to active duty in the Army during the Korean War.
 He was ordered to join the 11th Airborne Division at Fort Campbell, Kentucky, but he was given six months to report and in this time he traveled to Washington, D.C., to speak to General Anthony McAuliffe, in the hope that he could convince the Army not to send him to Korea.
 He explained to McAuliffe that he had seen enough of war and apparently McAuliffe understood his position, but explained that he was needed because of his command experience.
 Winters then reported to Fort Dix, New Jersey, where he was assigned as a regimental planning and training officer.

 While at Fort Dix, Winters became disillusioned with his job, finding that he had little enthusiasm for training officers who lacked discipline and did not attend their scheduled classes.
 As a result, he volunteered to attend Ranger School, where he passed and became a Ranger.
 He then received orders to deploy to Korea and traveled to Seattle, where, during pre-deployment administration, he was offered the option of resigning his commission, which he accepted.